Here's What America Actually Cooks on Thanksgiving

 A crunchy, cheesy variation on traditional green bean casserole, it's topped with French fried onions and Cheddar cheese.
 "Great recipe," raves Autumn Marie "I brought it to our Thanksgiving feast and everyone was raving how delicious it was!
 The Cheddar cheese really adds a nice twist.
 I will definitely be making this an annual dish for our Thanksgiving dinner!"

 Here's a delicious mashed sweet potato casserole with a crunchy pecan topping.
-A&R's Mommy gives it 5 stars and offers a tip: "I think the trick is to gradually add the sugar a bit at a time and taste-taste-taste!
-I'd imagine that how sweet the dish is will vary depending of how you prepare the sweet potatoes.
+A&R's Mommy gives it five stars and offers a tip: "I think the trick is to gradually add the sugar a bit at a time and taste-taste-taste!
+I'd imagine that how sweet the dish is will vary depending on how you prepare the sweet potatoes.
 I roasted mine and only needed half the sugar.
 I think if you boiled them, you might need to add more."

 Maybe you were expecting a pumpkin pie?
 Not so fast.
 With this super-easy top-rated recipe, sweet potatoes are mashed together with butter, sugar, milk, and eggs, then seasoned with nutmeg, cinnamon, and vanilla.
 Some folks, including KKCOBB, used evaporated milk instead of regular milk.
 "I am a true Southerner, and this is a true Sweet Potato Pie," says KKCOBB.
 "YUMMY!
 Perfect texture.
 Just don't overcook it."

 All you need to brine your bird is a gallon of veggie broth, some savory herbs, and a big food-safe bucket.
-SHERI GAILEY gives it 5 stars and offers this tip: "Be sure to use a bucket and not a pot or other container," she says.
+SHERI GAILEY gives it five stars and offers this tip: "Be sure to use a bucket and not a pot or other container," she says.
 "The bird must be upright in order for the brine to fill up around the bird and in the cavity."

 If you're from the South, you know that Mac and Cheese is a must for Thanksgiving.
-"The keys to this recipe are to make the roux very slowly so that it does not get lumpy," says SunnyCook, who gives it 5 stars.
-"And don't worry about how liquid the sauce seems -- it firms up nicely in the oven.
+"The keys to this recipe are to make the roux very slowly so that it does not get lumpy," says SunnyCook, who gives it five stars.
+"And don't worry about how liquid the sauce seems — it firms up nicely in the oven.
 This was a very easy recipe to make!"

 "This was a really great pecan pie," says MidwestMom.
 "In fact, I no longer make any other recipe.
 This is a request from all who have tried it.
 It is not as syrupy and sweet as traditional pecan pie.
 I also put the pecans through the food processor, so I have them very fine.
 It makes a crunchy pecan top to a wonderful pie.
 YUM!"